browserengineering/book/book/invalidation.md

 `ProtectedField` abstraction in this chapter.
 But to avoid slowing down the browser for users, non-essential assertions are "compiled out" in the *release build*, which is what end-users run.
-The *debug build* is browser engineers use when debugging or developing new features, and also in automated tests.
+The *debug build* is what browser engineers use when debugging or developing new features, and also in automated tests.
 Debug builds also compile in debugging features like [sanitizers][ffx-sanitizers], while release builds instead use heavyweight optimizations